MatrixCodeDE/pvnikamod/README.md

 ---

-### License
+### License and Development
 This mod is licensed under [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html).
-For more information head to /LICENSE
+For more information head to /LICENSE.\
+This mod is based on [Architectury Loom](https://github.com/romangraef/Forge1.8.9Template).

 ---